emard/zleveler/README.md

     -o --outputfile=string

 Output G-code with Z-axis correction.
-Default is "output.gcode"
+Default is "-" as stdout.

 # Disclaimer